Bonded Warehouse: Features, Uses, and Management

 - Specialized Bonded Warehouses: Designed for specific goods like hazardous materials, perishable items, or high-value products.

-- Temporary Bonded Warehouses: Used for short-term storage during transportation or customs clearance.
+- Temporary Bonded Warehouses: Used for short-term storage during transportation or customs clearance, often accommodating LCL shipments for flexible movement and cost savings..

 Management of Goods in a Bonded Warehouse